Books of the Month

 This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

-Our volunteer leaders have selected these books for reading and discussing.
+Our volunteer leaders have selected these books for reading and discussing this month.
 Get a book and join us!

 Although we’ve finished reading these books, you can still join a discussion and post your opinions.
-Just click the book title and you’ll be directed to the Facebook discussion post for the book you’ve selected!
+Just type the book title into the search box for our Facebook group and you’ll be directed to the Facebook discussion post for the book you’ve selected!

 HELLO!
 Welcome to our NEW BOOK CLUB ⬇️⬇️ PLEASE READ